 Use Restrictions.
 The following use restrictions apply to all Lots:

 Single-Family Residence.
 Each Lot is restricted to use a s a single family Residence and accessory uses as permitted herein.
 A single-family Residence is defined as a single housekeeping unit, operating on a nonprofit, noncommercial basis with a common kitchen and dining area.
-No room or rooms in any Residence or parts thereof may be rented or leased and no paying guests shall be quartered in any Residence.
 Nothing contained in this Paragraph, however, shall be construed as preventing the renting or leasing of a Residence in its entirety to a single family.

-No commercial Pursuits.
-Except for those activities conducted as a part of the marketing and development program of the Declarant, no industry, business, trade, commercial activities or home professional pursuits shall be conducted, maintained or permitted in any part of a Lot, nor shall any Lot be used or rented for transient, hotel or motel purposes.
+No Hotel Pursuits.
+No Lot shall be used or rented for transient, hotel or motel purposes.

 Compliance with Laws.
 No immoral, improper, offensive or unlawful use may be made of the Property; and Owners shall comply with and conform to all applicable laws, ordinances, rules and regulations of the United States, the State of Colorado and the County of El Paso.
 The violating Owner shall hold harmless the Association and other Owners from all fines, penalties, costs and prosecutions for any violation or noncompliance.

 Offensive Activities.
-No noxious, offensive dangerous or unsafe activity shall be carried on upon any portion of the Property, nor shall anything be done, either willfully or negligently or placed thereon which is or may become a nuisance or cause and unreasonable embarrassment, disturbance or annoyance to other Owners or occupants.
+No noxious, offensive, dangerous or unsafe activity shall be carried on upon any portion of the Property, nor shall anything be done, either willfully or negligently or placed thereon which is or may become a nuisance or cause an unreasonable embarrassment, disturbance or annoyance to other Owners or occupants.

 Annoying Sounds or Odors.
 No sound or odor, including those caused by house pets, shall be emitted from any portion of a Lot which is noxious or reasonably offensive to or would interfere with the rights, comforts or convenience of other Owners or occupants.
 Without limiting the generality of the foregoing, no exterior speakers, horns, whistles, bells or other sound devices, other than security devices used exclusively for security purposes, shall be located or used on any Lot except with the prior written approval of the ARC.